Nuclear energy a solution for global warming?

 It has often been argued that like wind, solar and hydro electricity, nuclear produces far less GHG than coal or petrol.
 But critical minds have also pointed to negative factors for the environment such as dumping of millions of gallons of warm water in the oceans, radioactive pollution of beaches and water near nuclear plants, and reactors using huge quantities of steam and water vapor that also warm the atmosphere.
 It has been argued that every nuclear generating station spews about two thirds of the energy it burns inside its reactor core into the environment.
 Only one-third is converted into electricity.

 The mining and enrichment of uranium; the manufacturing, transport and reprocessing of nuclear fuel rods and waste; the building and dismantling of the reactors.
 At every step, nuclear energy produces greenhouse gas (GHG).
-The problem of disposal of high-level reactor wastes has proven to be much less of a relatively simple problem, than has argued by nuclear lobbyists.
+The problem of disposal of high-level reactor wastes has proven to be much less of a relatively simple problem than has been argued by nuclear lobbyists.
 And what about floods and forest fires?
 Which now seem to become an increasing threat of climate change and may damage even the more solidly built nuclear plants.
 The bottom line (in my view) is NOT to be tempted by nuclear lobbyists, who most likely are motivated by the perspectives of new markets, and not by what is best to save the environment.
-For the next decades, it would be wiser to stimulate electricity as energy source in private cars and public transport.
-This would certainly help improving air quality in our big cities, although it would still depend on fossil energy plants.
+For the next decades, it would be wiser to stimulate electricity as an energy source in private cars and public transport.
+This would certainly help to improve the air quality in our big cities, although it would still depend on fossil energy plants.
 Discouraging further growth of international airports and air traffic, as long as kerosine remains their major energy source. would be a very crucial step, but unfortunately not easily taken by national governments still depending on the major airports.
 A clean environment will also ask sacrifices, of which the increasing prices of air tickets or gasoline, may be hard to digest for those living on a low budget.